DynaSlum/satsense/README.rst

 ----------

-The collection of algorithms made available trough this package is inspired by > J. Graesser, A. Cheriyadat, R. R. Vatsavai, V. Chandola,
+The collection of algorithms made available trough this package is inspired by

+    J. Graesser, A. Cheriyadat, R. R. Vatsavai, V. Chandola,
-J. Long and > E. Bright, “Image Based Characterization of Formal and Informal > Neighborhoods in an Urban Landscape,” in IEEE Journal of Selected Topics in > Applied Earth Observations and Remote Sensing, vol. 5, no. 4, pp. 1164-1176, > Aug.
+    J. Long and E. Bright, "Image Based Characterization of Formal and Informal Neighborhoods in an Urban Landscape", in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, vol. 5, no. 4, pp. 1164-1176, Aug.
 2012. doi:
     10.1109/JSTARS.2012.2190383

 Jordan Graesser himself also maintains `a library <https://github.com/jgrss/spfeas>`__ with many of these